elf4j/jpl-elf4j/README.md

 # jpl-elf4j

-An adapter to use a [native ELF4J](https://github.com/elf4j/elf4j-impl-core) implementation as the logging engine for the Java 9 Platform Logging (System.Logger) API
+An adapter to use a [native ELF4J](https://github.com/elf4j/elf4j-impl-core) implementation as the runtime log engine for the Java 9 Platform Logging (System.Logger) API

 ## User Story